rodrigosetti/biotopia/README.md

 At each reproduction (i.e. key particle eating) the offspring will be an exact copy of its parent, with a change of random mutation.
-A mutation is either adding or removing a single cell in a way that does not yield an invalid structure.
+A mutation is either adding or removing a single cell in a way that does not yield an invalid structure - therefore, an invalid structure can never occur.

 ### Movement

-Creatures move in the environment depending on its structure.
+Creatures moves in the environment depending on its structure.
 The movement depends solely on what is called "flagellum".
-These are cells that have only on neighbour.
+These are cells that have only one neighbour.
+The flagellum, though, can have one of four possible configurations depending where the neighbour is: upward, downward, left, or right.

 For example, the following structure has three flagellum, one faced upwards, one faced left, and the other faced right: